 - Raised medians will be installed at current and future signalized intersections.

 - Bike lanes will provide a designated space for cyclists, increasing motorists’ awareness of where bikes are on the roadway.

 SJ+A has provided public involvement support to UDOT since the project Design began in Summer 2016.
 The addition of raised-medians was controversial for businesses, and the proposed changes in traffic patterns due to the medians also caused concern for residents in the area.
 SJ+A worked with UDOT and Sandy City to engage the public in conversations about how to reduce the high number of crashes in the area while maintaining acceptable access and traffic flow.
 This complex process resulted in a cooperative process whereby the project design was adapted and plans for future traffic studies and improvements have been made.
 SJ+A facilitated two formal open houses, developed and produced an educational video, met personally with affected stakeholders and created presentations for City Council.

-Provo – Bulldog Boulevard Design Phase
+Provo – Bulldog Boulevard Construction Phase

 Public Involvement, Event Planning and Support Services

 Bulldog Boulevard is an important part of Provo City’s transportation network.
 Many different types of travelers use this road- cars, trucks, pedestrians, and bicyclists.
 It hosts a wonderful mix of businesses from restaurants and shopping to recreation, health care, and schools.